 Farmers have a lot of good reasons to be down in the dumps: razor-thin profit margins, the trade war, a tough growing season, a delayed harvest and much more.

 With a list that long, it can be hard to maintain a positive outlook, but it's worth the effort.
 Research shows positive leadership is a competitive advantage.

 "Positive people sell more.
 They have better businesses.
 They live longer.
 They have better relationships.
-It's all there in the research," says Dave Gordon, cocreator along with his brother Jon Gordon of the transformational leadership program "Driver of Positive Change."
+It's all there in the research," said Dave Gordon, co-creator along with his brother Jon Gordon of the transformational leadership program "Driver of Positive Change."

-Some people are naturally more positive than others, but Gordon says with practice, everyone can become a little more positive.
+Some people are naturally more positive than others, but Gordon said with practice, everyone can become a little more positive.

 "Your beliefs control your thoughts, which control your actions.
 If you change your beliefs, it changes what you think about, and then when we change what we think about, that changes what we do."

 He suggested using two metaphorical tools -- a telescope and a microscope -- to create and implement a positive vision of what you want for your business.
 The telescope represents the long view to seek what you want to achieve.
 The microscope can help you look at the details to determine what you need to change to make that big picture a reality.